 Batts and blankets: Flexible products made from mineral fibers, such as fiberglass and rock wool.
 They are available in widths suited to standard spacings of wall studs and attic or floor joists.

 Rigid insulation: Made from fibrous materials or plastic foams pressed or extruded into board-like forms.
-This type of insulation provides thermal and acoustic insulation, added structural strength and air sealing.
+This type of insulation provides thermal and acoustic insulation, added structural strength, and air sealing.
 Rigid insulation is commonly used in exterior walls under the siding and along the rim joist.
 Rigid foam insulation used in interior living spaces must be covered with finishing material (usually drywall) for fire safety.

-Loose-fill insulation: Usually made of fiberglass, rock wool or cellulose in the form of loose fibers or fiber pellets.
+Loose-fill insulation: Usually made of fiberglass, rock wool, or cellulose in the form of loose fibers or fiber pellets.
 It is blown into spaces using special equipment, and the blown-in material conforms readily to building cavities and attics.
-Sometimes loose-fill fibers are sprayed with an adhesive or water in order to cover irregularly shaped and hard-to-reach areas.
+Sometimes loose-fill fibers are sprayed with an adhesive or water to cover irregularly shaped and hard-to-reach areas.
 This technique is often used with cellulose insulation and is called wet spray.
 The insulation dries within a few days and is resistant to settling.

 Depending on what region of the country you live in and the age of your home, the amount of insulation you’ll need may vary.